sderose/zsh_argparse/README.md

 * Checking various value-types like ints in various bases, floats, dates, etc.
 * Easier migration between zsh and Python (for users and developers!).

-The library also include support functions specifically for shell variables that are arrays (`ar_accessors.sh`), associative arrays (`aa_accessors.sh`), sets stored as associative arrays (`set_accessors.sh`), and string functions and constants (`str_accessors.sh`).
-These provide shell functions like most of the Python methods available for the corresponding types.
-For example, `aa_values`, `set_union`, `str_rfind`, etc. These can be used with or without zerg's argparse-like features.
+Of course, all this can be build in zsh; it's just not there for free.
+Now it is.

 ===Example===

-Argument parsing code typically goes at the top of a shell function definition.
-Most of the options, constants, etc. are named the same as in Python `argparse`, and work basically the same (there are some differences; see [zerg_new.md], [zerg_parse.md], etc. for details).

-zerg creates shell variable(s) for the parser itself, each distinct argument, and for results.
-These set zsh's "hidden" flag, so they won't show up in a generic list of variables (such as from just `typeset -p`).

 1: Do this first (say, from your [.zshrc] or similar file) to set up zerg as a whole (see [zerg_setup.md] for details):
-This defines common functions and variables, such as standard error codes, messaging functions, etc. and then source the remaining files.

 ```
     source 'zerg_setup.sh'
 ```

 2: Create a named parser.
-This creates an associative array with that name, which "is" the parser.
-Be careful not to tromp on other variables.
-For example, you shouldn't name a parser "PATH" or "EDITOR" or other names predictably used by other programs.
+Argument parsing code typically goes at the top of a shell function definition (but if preferred, you can create parsers and/or argument definition ahead of time and just use them).
+Most things in zerg are named the same as in Python `argparse`, and work basically the same (there are some differences; see [zerg_new.md], [zerg_parse.md], etc. for details).

 ```
     zerg_new MYPARSER
 ```

-To see the result, you can do something like:
-    typeset -p MYPARSER
-  or
-    aa_export -f view MYPARSER

-3: Add argument definitions as illustrated below.
-The *first* argument after the parser name is special: It must be a space-separated (and typically quoted) list of names for the argument being defined.
-This is slightly different from Python `argparse`, for which each synonym/alias is given separately.
-You may want to always quote this argument, to be most readable:
+This creates an associative array with that name, which "is" the parser.
+So don't name a parser "PATH" or "EDITOR" or other names predictably used by other programs. `zerg_new` takes various options that affect the parser as a whole, such as `--allow-abbrev`, `--allow-abbrev-choices` (for abbreviating option values defined by `choices`), `--ignore-case`, `--ignore-case-choices`, etc. There is also a `--description` option like Python `argparse` offers for help, but you may prefer to use `--help-file` to specify an external help file, and.or `--help-tool` to specify a command to format and display it (default: the user's $EDITOR or `less`).

+3: Add argument definitions:

 ```
     zerg_add MYPARSER "--quiet -q" --action store_true --help "Less messages."